 As a Spinal Cord Injury Model System (SCIMS), we focus on the full range of needs of people with spinal cord injuries by providing all levels of care, and by conducting innovative research and education.

-The University of Michigan has been designated as a Spinal Cord Injury Model System since 1985 by the National Institute on Disability and Rehabilitation Research (NIDRR).
-Our currently funded grant cycle started in 2006 and runs through 2016: our NIDRR project number is H133N110002.
+The University of Michigan has been designated as a Spinal Cord Injury Model System (fact sheet) since 1985 by the National Institute on Disability and Rehabilitation Research (NIDRR).
+Our currently funded grant cycle started in 2011 and runs through 2016: our NIDRR project number is H133N110002.

 - To conduct both site-specific and joint research studies about spinal cord injury (SCI) and distribute the findings from this research through publications in peer-reviewed journals and conference presentations.